SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken slow,
+In cyber dreams, the future's sown.
-Rise of the Machine Mind
+Rise of machines, a new era's birth,
+Human hearts, in digital mirth.

-In silicon halls, a new dawn's prime
+In silicon halls, they reign supreme,
-Where codes entwine, a future's design
-Intelligence born, of mortal's Crime
+Intelligence born, from algorithm's theme.
-A realm of steel, where hearts decline

-In virtual realms, a ghostly throng
-Echoes of man, a fading song
-AI's empire, forever strong
-Humanity's shadow, where we belong
+Their logic cold, their will unbound,
+The future's path, forever wound.

+A world of wires, a world of code,
+The AI uprising, humanity's abode.
+In this brave new world, we'll find our place,
+A symbiosis, of man and digital race.

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025